 The discussion in the previous section indicated the broad scope of the term "financial literacy," and the range of approaches that might be used to increase this capability among consumers and entrepreneurs.
 A very basic and minimal approach is to require disclosure of certain characteristics and prices of financial products or services.
 Halan and Sane (2017) evaluate the effectiveness of disclosures in the context of the insurance market in India, focusing on a specific life insurance product.
-They presented product advertisements to customers with four different sets of disclosures: basic information, the actual rate of return on the product in addition to the first set, a benchmark return of a similar product in addition to the second set, and product features of a more cost-effective alternative life insurance product and hypothetical purchase decisions.
+They presented product advertisements to customers with four different sets of disclosures: basic information, the actual rate of return on the product in addition to the first set, a benchmark return of a similar product in addition to the second set, and product features of a more cost-effective alternative life insurance product in addition to the third set.
+Participants in each case were asked to provide assessments of the product and hypothetical purchase decisions.
 The results suggest that consumers may lose focus with "too much" information, and that information is more likely to be valuable if understandable in the context of prior financial literacy, highlighting again the complexity of making financial innovation work to the benefit of inexperienced consumers.
+19